kubos/kubos/docs/installation-docs/sdk-installing.rst

 The Kubos SDK is distributed through a Vagrant box.
 A Vagrant box (referred to simply as a "box") is a command-line based virtual machine.

-This virtual machine contains all of the Kubos source code, compiler toolchains, debugging utilities, and miscellaneous tools the Kubos CLI.
-The box, when started, is already pre-configured with all of the required tools for the CLI you will need.
+The box, when started, is already pre-configured with all of the required tools for the Kubos CLI you will need.
 This minimizes the set-up process so you can work on your project rather than setting up tooling.

 `Vagrant <https://www.vagrantup.com/>`__ is a command-line based